-The direction of the channel section used for the chord should be as depicted on Truss Assembly diagrams in (see Figure X.X.)
+The direction of the channel section used for the chord should be as depicted on Truss Assembly diagrams in the Detail: Typical standard floor truss assembly sheet.

 Trusses should be oriented as shown on the truss layout drawing provided and ensure load bearing points shown on the assembly drawings align with load bearing walls.
 Truss chords are inkjet marked to indicate Top Chords - 'TC' - and Bottom Chords - 'BC'.
 Ensure that trusses are installed in the correct orientation.